Creating Lists for Email Sends

 1. Lead API - Through this method a prospect's information is added to a list at the same time as a lead is submitted.
 If this method is being used, then there is typically an additional checkbox on the lead form that explicitly states that the prospect is opting in to a marketing list.

-2. Subscriber API - Being added to a list via the subscriber API implies that the prospect opted in from a specific "newsletter" opt-in form from your site.
+2. Subscriber Service API - Being added to a list via the Subscriber Service API implies that the prospect opted in from a specific "newsletter" opt-in form from your site.
 If the person opted in from a form like this, there will not always be a lead for that prospect within Aimbase.

 4. Manual upload - Through this method you can use a CSV file from Excel to import your subscribers into a list.